Declaring Anthropology FAQs

 As mentioned in the answer to the above question about differences among the tracks, students must declare their tracks by the first day of classes of the spring term in junior year.
 However, students will be asked to declare their track on the first day of Wintersession, if they haven't already done so by then.

-Students may declare at any time before the track declaration deadline.
-It is advisable to declare as soon as one has made a decision.
-Since TigerHub's degree progress tracking assumes the SCA track to be the default track, an LPE or MedAnth intended student who waits to declare will not see their departmental courses reflected properly in TigerHub until they make their declaration and the department has updated their student record.
+It is advisable to declare a track as soon as one has made the decision.
+Since TigerHub's degree progress tracking assumes the SCA track to be the default track, a student who waits to declare their non-SCA track will not see their departmental courses reflected properly in TigerHub until they make their declaration and the department has updated their student record.

 - What does Junior Independent Work look like?